W. M. S. Russell

-William Moy Stratton Russell (26 March 1925 – 2006), also known as Bill Russell, was a British zoologist and animal welfare worker.
+William Moy Stratton Russell (26 March 1925 – 2006), also known as Bill Russell, was an English zoologist and animal welfare worker.
 He was best known for writing, along with R. L. Burch (1926-1996) The Principles of Humane Experimental Technique (1959), a landmark in the humane use of animals in research, education and testing.
 Russell and Burch introduced the concept of the Three Rs (replacement, reduction and refinement) in the scientific community and provided a blueprint for combining animal welfare considerations and quality of research.

 Early life

 Bill Russell was born in 1925 in Plymouth.
 His father, Sir Frederick Stratten Russell, was the Director of the Marine Biological Association of the United Kingdom.
 At the age of seventeen Bill started to study classics at Oxford, but one year later he joined the army.
 In the autumn of 1944 his battalion was sent to Northwest Europe.
 Places he served included the area of Druten, the Netherlands.

 After the war Bill continued to study Classics and English Literature at Oxford but switched later on to Zoology, with Peter Medawar (later Sir Peter Medawar, Nobel Prize Winner Physiology, 1960) as tutor.
 In 1952 he defended his thesis on endocrinology and behaviour of the South African clawed frog, Xenopus laevis.
 As part of his thesis study he developed, together with Richard Murray, a more humane method of killing this species and introduced, for the first time in ethology, Sir Ronald Fisher’s method of experimental design and statistical analysis.
 He also studied psychology and worked for some time as an agricultural research fellow at Oxford.